scenarioo/scenarioo-js/README.md

 #### General Recommendations About Recording Steps

-You can (and probably should) also hook `step`-commands into your important page object functions (instead of directly in your tests).
+You can (and probably should) also hook `step`-commands into your important page object functions, instead of directly in your tests.

 Or you can try to do this by hooking into protractor functions, to ensure that a step is reported on every important action (e.g. every important click).